7 Reasons To Add Social Media Approval To Your Workflow

 For example, Planable has four types of approval: none, optional, required, and multi-level.

-The latter (multi-level) is especially suited for teams with multiple members, stakeholders and clients, a.i. agencies.
+The latter (multi-level) is especially suited for teams with multiple stakeholders and clients, a.i. agencies.
+It's also a way to keep everyone on the same page.

 With it, you can set as many levels as you need and assign collaborators to each level.
 Each level can have one or multiple approvers.
 The approval of one person will push the content to the next layer.
 Once the content goes through all the stages of approval, the content is ready to be published.

-So, essentially, these tools take all those nebulous processes that we've covered so far in this article and make them, well, less nebulous by presenting them in a visual, easy-to-understand way.
+So, essentially, the right social media approval tool takes all those nebulous processes that we've covered so far in this article and make them, well, less nebulous by presenting them in a visual, easy-to-understand way.

 The Pros and Cons of Including Clients in the Approval System